 No longer hitting the brights on walkouts, the bigger thicker bar is going to feel a lot better on your back, especially with the knurling, and again if you’re competing in a Federation that uses one it’s good to have one in your back pocket.

-For everyone again, I think they’re very beneficial, but there are definite reasons to stay away from them as well.
+But wait!!!
+There are definite reasons to stay away from them as well.

 So this bar, Rogue Squat bar, I think retails for something like $450 that’s before tax and shipping.
 Cap squat bars around the same, we’re taking a look at like the Kabuki squat bar I want to say it’s probably in the upper five hundred or so depending on what finish you get it’s definitely enough from you.

-Yes, but if you’re competing, you’re probably not going to want to bench with this bar because it’s not going to be like what you’ll see in the competition.
+Yes, but if you’re competing, you’re probably not going to want to bench with this bar because it’s not going to be like what you’ll see in the competition

 Yes, you can, but it’s actually harder to grip even though it has good knurling it’s thicker, which means it’s going to tax your grip a little more.

-And because the knurling is more prominent in terms of a fully knurled shaft or a wider center knurling piece, and you find it aggressive here.
+And because the knurling is more prominent in terms of a fully knurled shaft or a wider center knurling piece, you find it aggressive here.
 On top of that, depending on how you pull for a deadlift.

 ➡️ So the specialty bar for squats is tough, and it’s tough to recommend.

 It’s also not as versatile as something like a safety squat bar which you can use for safety bar squats, or for Hatfield’s squats, or lunges, good mornings.😅

-The cons of the squat bar are:
+Other cons of the squat bar are:

-📢Power Barbell for an all-around bar it’s tough to recommend and probably the biggest reason why I wouldn’t recommend this for most people because when I take a look at one of the biggest benefits which are not hitting the uprights or maybe even feeling a little more secure in your back.
+📢Power Barbell for an all-around bar it’s tough to recommend and probably the biggest reason why I wouldn’t recommend this for most people.
+Because when I take a look at one of the biggest benefits which are not hitting the uprights or maybe even feeling a little more secure in your back.

 Those are all things that are easily prevented if you work on your walkout and how you actually rack the bar on your back.

 That way, you don’t have to spend $500 on a barbell that you probably don’t need.

-I think for most people, add to the fact that if you do compete, let’s say in USA PL or IPF 🏋️♂️ you’re going to be using a power bar for all your lifts.
+I think for most people, add to the fact that if you do compete, let’s say in USA PL or IPF 🏋️♂️ you’re going to be using a powerlifting bar for all your lifts.
 So you would never actually use this in competition again kind of diminishing some of the value that I’ve mentioned is one of the reasons to consider it.

 I don’t think a squat bar should be bought unless the exception is you compete in a federation that uses one or you really just can’t clean up your walkout enough where you can’t avoid hitting the uprights.